Skulk Model Store

 - Start Skulk on all nodes with

-uv run skulk. - Open the dashboard on the node you want to become the store host.
+uv run skulk.
+Fresh defaults already converge on one store. - Open the dashboard on the node you want to use for administration.

 - Go to Settings.